 Our body needs a lot of nutrients to function effectively.
 And eating a nutritious diet is essential to one’s health.
-Anyone would agree that feasting on a delicious, well-prepared meal is one of the most exciting and gratifying pleasures in life.
+Anyone would agree that feasting on a delicious, well-prepared meal is one of life’s most exciting and gratifying pleasures.
 However, for those who are suffering from Temporomandibular Joint Disorder (TMJ), a condition characterized by jaw pain and dysfunction, eating can be challenging.

-Everyone who experiences TMJ understands that opening the mouth, as well as biting and chewing can be a tough task.
+Everyone who experiences TMJ understands that opening the mouth and biting and chewing can be a tough task.
 As much as possible, eating hard and chewy foods must be avoided as these can only aggravate the condition.
-In the quest of finding relief, patients tend to alter their eating habits.
+In the quest to find relief, patients tend to alter their eating habits.
 Chances are, sometimes, their meals are no longer nutritious enough for their body.
-For instance, they fail to include veggies that are rich in vitamins and high-protein meats in their diet anymore!
+For instance, they must include veggies rich in vitamins and high-protein meats in their diet!

-That’s why we at Thomas & Thomas Dental provided a list of food options for those people who suffer from the devastating condition.
-These essential guides aim to help TMJ sufferers acquire the nutrition that they always deserve.
+That’s why we at 7 North Dental provided a list of food options for those suffering from the devastating condition.
+These essential guides aim to help TMJ sufferers acquire the nutrition they deserve.

 What Are the Foods to Prepare?